navapbc/template-application-nextjs/README.md

 After following the above steps your repository should be good to go with Renovate in terms of the basics.
 Future optimizations you may wish to look into include the [Renovate Dashboard](https://docs.renovatebot.com/key-concepts/dashboard/) and adding the renovate-config-validator program to validate any future renovate config changes prior to merge ([documentation here](https://docs.renovatebot.com/getting-started/installing-onboarding/#reconfigure-via-pr)).

-**Opting out of renovate**:

-If you decide you don't want to use renovate, you can delete the `renovate.json` file from the template code.
-If you plan to rely on dependabot, you'll likely want to add a `.github/dependabot.yml` file ([example here](https://github.com/navapbc/template-application-nextjs/blob/7ddb06b23524536db2e24bd43ec3ff7ec19d52bf/.github/dependabot.yml))